 - Not permit considerations or religion, nationality, race, politics, beliefs or social standing to influence their treatment of any patient.

 - Make no claim that they hold specific qualifications unless such claim can be totally substantiated.
-(N.B In the absence of appropriate medical qualifications, no Registrant may utilize the title 'Doctor' in a manner that may mislead any
+(N.B In the absence of appropriate medical qualifications, no Registrant may utilize

 member of the public to believe that they are medically qualified and any use of this title must be clearly defined by a suitable qualifying statement).